javascript-tutorial/en.javascript.info/2-ui/1-document/06-attributes-and-properties/article.md

 - Changing the attribute `value` updates the property.
 - But the property change does not affect the attribute.

-Speaking about `value`, that actually can come in handy, because the user may modify `value` as he wants, and so do we.
-Then, if we want to recover the "original" value from HTML, it's in the attribute.
+That actually can come in handy, because the user may modify `value`, then, if we want to recover the "original" value from HTML, it's in the attribute.

 ## DOM properties are typed